 “Now, I know more about electrical outlets than I ever thought I would as an art historian,” Albiston joked.

-Many repairs later, the Kirkland Museum is finally ready to welcome visitors back Friday, Aug.
+Many repairs later, the Kirkland Museum reopened on Aug.
 27, with a new exhibit on a British designer.
 With "Truth, Beauty and Power: Christopher Dresser and the Aesthetic Movement," the Kirkland Museum is changing up how they usually present their exhibits.

 “Our typical display style is salon-style, which has paintings and sculpture mixed together with decorative art,” Albiston said.
 “That's not very typical that you see in most institutions, and this particular exhibition really deviated from that.
 We did a single object focus, just to provide a little bit of a different experience when you come visit here.”